anjackson/anjackson.github.io/_posts/2004-06-05-in-a-brown-study.md

 Despite the fact that David used to live in a shop in Wirksworth that sold Aeros, and that the flat Mint Aero was one of my Dad's favourites long before I came along, we were shouted down.
 So, I hereby intend to prove that the flat Aero was as old as the hills, and the Aero Chunky a mere 80's upstart, an Aero-brand publicity stunt, the only redeeming feature of which was the indirect creation of the Cadbury Wispa bar.

 __Exhibit A__ is the image at the top of this page, [a scan of a 1971 Aero bar](http://anjackson.net/node/713), ruthlessly stolen from [Alan's Chocolate Experience](http://website.lineone.net/~wallyed/choc5.html).
-It clearly shows the pre-decimalization price of the bar to be 9 old British pence (_d'' was used for pence, ''s'' for shillings and ''l_ for pounds - no-one knows why).
+It clearly shows the pre-decimalization price of the bar to be 9 old British pence (_d_ was used for pence, _s_ for shillings and _l_ for pounds - no-one knows why).

 __Exhibit B__ is this quote taken from the [NestlÃƒÂ© Rowntree brands website](http://www.aerochocolate.co.uk/about/brands/):